WHEN YOU OPEN BOOKS, YOU OPEN DOORS

-With our literacy program, personal libraries are built, dedicated read times are established, and there’s even a morning pep rally with singing, cheers and a community guest reader.
+Through our literacy program, scholars build personal libraries, establish dedicated reading times, and participate in an energy-filled morning pep rally with singing, cheers and a community guest reader.

 Children build social and emotional skills by participating in activities that promote resilience, conflict resolution and self-control.
 Research shows these skills are vital to success.

 Afternoon activities include chess, STEAM (Science, Technology, Engineering, Arts and Math), field trips, cultural immersion and team building.

 Strong, healthy and consistent relationships help children realize their potential.

 Parents participate as volunteers to show children they support their learning and experiences.
 Healthy meals, transportation and daily encouragement provide children with emotional and physical security.

 Our classroom ration is 1:10, one Servant Leader Intern to ten scholars.

 College students called Servant Leader Interns serve as our classroom leaders and gain paid professional development.
 These Servant Leader Interns are hired through a competitive recruitment and interview process.

 Each intern goes through 90 hours of comprehensive training.

 “I have watched scholars in my class go from shy to asking meaningful questions and participating.
 I’ve watched reading comprehension improve among many scholars.” -Servant Leader Intern